Skip to main content

 ~15%

-Your most recent job title is heavily weighted.
+Your most recent job title is weighted heavily.
 If the posting says 'Marketing Manager' and your CV says 'Brand Growth Lead', some systems won't connect them.
+This is one of the fastest single-field fixes available.

 ~10%